Interbike 2017 – Day 2

 Here are a few random tidbits we found on our second day of roaming the floor at the last Interbike in Vegas:

 Pinhead is an anti-theft system for the entire bike, including locks for your components as well as your frame.
-Options include quick release and thru axle wheel locks, seatpost collar locks and headset locks.
+Options include a quick release and thru-axle wheel locks, Seatpost collar locks, and headset locks.
 When you buy a Pinhead lock, you’re given a special key code that can then be used to make duplicate or replacement keys, and one key can be used to unlock all the locks on your bike, even if you buy them all at different times.
 Locks can be bought separately or in the complete package for $160.

 The iOmounts Nomad is a magnetic mount designed for bicycle handlebars to keep your smartphone handy if you’re using it for navigation or otherwise need it in a visible location while riding.
 Stick one side of the magnetic mounting system on the back of your phone case or whatever else you want to mount (GPS, Bluetooth speaker, etc) and strap the other side to your bars.
 The strap mount fits anything a half-inch to two inches in diameter and the magnets are definitely seem pretty strong (I tried to pull them apart on the showroom floor and barely could).
 The Nomad retails for $55.